 The villa grounds are divided into three enormous garden areas on a hillside – lower, middle and upper.
 Each has superb tea-ceremony houses: the upper, Kami-no-chaya, and lower, Shimo-no-chaya, were completed in 1659, and the middle teahouse, Naka-no-chaya, was completed in 1682.
 The gardens’ reputation rests on their ponds, pathways and impressive use of shakkei (borrowed scenery) in the form of the surrounding hills.
 The view from Kami-no-chaya is particularly impressive.

-You can book tickets in advance at the Imperial Household Agency office or online for morning tours, but for afternoon tours tickets go on sale at the villa from 11am and are available on a first-come, first-served basis until capacity is sold.
+You can book tickets in advance at the Imperial Household Agency office or online.
+Same-day tickets (for afternoon tours only) go on sale at the villa from 11am and are available on a first-come, first-served basis.